Under a Killing Moon: Critical reviews

 Under a Killing Moon received universally positive reviews.
 Contemporary reviews praised the game for its technology and cinematic presentation.
 In 2002, Adventure Gamers gave it a score of 4.5 out of 5, praising a mystery plot, characters and a classic Tex Murphy humor.
 According to IGN in 2006, the game has weathered the test of time and called it as one of the best detective games of all time.
 IGN also called it "a landmark for adventure games" and "a rebirth for the series", using new technology to create a game that was both cinematic and playable.

 Next Generation reviewed the PC version of the game, rating it four stars out of five.

+James V. Trunzo reviewed Under a Killing Moon in White Wolf Inphobia #55 (May, 1995), rating it a 4 out of 5 and stated that "Under a Killing Moon isn't perfect.
+However, for the most part it's very enjoyable.
+It also shows where computer gaming is headed - definitely in the right direction."

 Computer Gaming World ranked it as the 99th in the magazine's 1996 list of the best computer games of all time for the "campy humor combined with amazing 3D scenery in this futuristic film noir".
 In 2011, Adventure Gamers placed it 25th on their list of all-time best adventure games.

 Under a Killing Moon won the' Codie awards 1994 "Best Fantasy Role Playing/Adventure Program" prize.